 - A. All interim accounts must be supported by bank statements or financial statements verifying the balances of accounts at financial institutions as of the closing date of the accounting.
 The statements must be the originals, must show the vesting of the account, date of balance and the amount of balance.
-If a financial institution will not produce records required by this rule, petitioner must submit a declaration setting forth the due diligence efforts undertaken to obtain the required records. - B. The appropriate balance must be clearly highlighted or otherwise marked. - C. Balances shown in the accounting, if different, must be reconciled to the letters or statements. - D. Bank or financial statements containing personal information that would not otherwise be kept in a public file (i.e. social security number) must be filed under a separate pleading marked "Confidential Bank and/or Financial Statements."
+If a financial institution will not produce records required by this rule, petitioner must submit a declaration setting forth the due diligence efforts undertaken to obtain the required records. - B. If bank statements and/or residential care facility statements are only received electronically, report should so allege and copies should be provided. - C. The appropriate balance must be clearly highlighted or otherwise marked.
+(Renum 1/1/2015) - D. Balances shown in the accounting, if different, must be reconciled to the letters or statements.
+(Renum 1/1/2015) - E. Bank or financial statements containing personal information that would not otherwise be kept in a public file (i.e. social security number) must be filed under a separate pleading marked "Confidential Bank and/or Financial Statements."
 Bank or financial statements substantiating accountings must be lodged with the court until the date of the hearing at which the account is approved.
 The court may return the statements to the tendering party to hold until the account becomes final.
-These statements must be marked "Confidential Bank and/or Financial Statements for Accounting Purposes" and follow local rule 4.3.2 for lodging documents. - E. For purposes of this section, "institutions" is defined in Probate Code section 2890, subdivision (c). - F. For purposes of this section, "financial institutions" is defined in Probate Code section 2892, subdivision (b).
+These statements must be marked "Confidential Bank and/or Financial Statements for Accounting Purposes" and follow local rule 4.3.2 for lodging documents.
+(Renum 1/1/2015) - F. For purposes of this section, "institutions" is defined in Probate Code section 2890, subdivision (c).
+(Renum 1/1/2015) - G. For purposes of this section, "financial institutions" is defined in Probate Code section 2892, subdivision (b).
+(Renum 1/1/2015)

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Rev. & Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2011; Rev. 1/1/2013)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2011; Rev. 1/1/2013; Rev. 1/1/2015)